 The Road Back

-From behind bars, Davis embarked on an intense journey of inner healing and restoration.
-Documenting her findings, she developed the “Voices of Consequences Enrichment Series,” a three book, self-help curriculum designed to empower incarcerated women to heal, recognize their potential and recapture their dreams.
-This series has helped to transform the lives of female offenders across the world.
+In prison, she embarked on an intense journey of inner healing and restoration.
+Fortunately, she took notes.
+And from her discoveries and self-realizations, Davis developed a self-help curriculum designed to enable incarcerated women to heal, recognize their potential and recapture their dreams.
+That curriculum was adapted by a number of prison systems throughout the United States.